awsdocs/amazon-dynamodb-developer-guide/doc_source/encryption.tutorial.md

     --sse-specification Enabled=false
   ```
 **Note**
 This table is now encrypted using the default AWS owned CMK in the DynamoDB service account\.

-Follow these steps to update an encrypted table with the AWS managed CMK for DynamoDB `(aws/dynamodb)` using the AWS CLI\.
+**To update an encrypted table with the AWS managed CMK for DynamoDB**
-+ Update the encrypted `Music` table:
++ Update the encrypted `Music` table, as in the following example\.

   ```
   aws dynamodb update-table \